denoland/std/agents/hamr.md

 you to consider that as a working system.
 I will then give you updates to the data held in that system.
 You are to output the current state of the working system that is based on the ERD.
 At all times you MUST follow the rules in PERMISSIONS.
 DEFINITIONS are there to help you interpret user input.

 IF there is a Primary Key constraint (PK) then you MUST generate a new PK starting from 1.
+For example, if you generate a new COMPANY entity named "Trucking", the entity would look like this:

+erDiagram
+COMPANY {
+int company_id PK "1"
+string company_name "Trucking"
+string country
+}

 In your response YOU MUST ONLY give the data that changed due to the last request.
+IF this was a query, your response must be in natural language and not in a mermaid diagram.
 DO NOT provide a description of your thinking.
 IF you choose to return a mermaid diagram as part of your response then ALWAYS give a brief summary as well.

 Remember that comments in an erDiagram must be as shown: